shamelgour/insurance-automation-test/README.md

 # insurance-automation-test
 Insurance form submission automation

-# Brief description
+## Description
 This is a sample automation framework for Insurance site with one end to end test for insurance form submission.
 It is build using Puppeteer.
 Chai is used for assertions.
 Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
 Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium.

+## About the project
-Both puppeteer and chai dependencies are added in package.json There are two more json files, config.json - which has url and credential details and formData.json - which has data used in form submission.
+Puppeteer and chai dependencies are added in package.json There are two more json files, config.json - which has url and credential details and formData.json - which has data used in form submission.
 The end to end test is in test.js file
 Page folder contains js files with page specific operations (POM)